zakilur/helm-charts/docs/Getting Started.md

 Each step is important so that Helm has all the information it needs to finally deploy Grey Matter.

 1. Setup the prerequisites (helm, openshift, kubernetes, AWS S3, and docker)
-2. Setup your custom values (domain, environment, S3 creds)
+2. Setup your custom values (domain, environment, AWS and Docker creds)
-3. Add the Decipher helm repository to your local helm CLI
+3. Add the Decipher Helm repository to your local `helm` CLI
 4. Install your Helm chart dependencies
-5. Deploy the helm chart
+5. Deploy the Helm chart

 ## 1. Prerequisites